 It seems that pea shoots are an exception, mostly.

-In a food research study, the nutritional value of pea shoots is fairly stable during storage.
-However, the study does mention that some water soluble vitamins may be lost, but that can be mitigated by proper storage procedures.
+In a food research study, the nutritional value of pea shoots is reasonably stable during storage.
+However, the study does mention that some water-soluble vitamins may be lost, but proper storage procedures can mitigate that.